ddk376/UrlShortener/README.md

 URL-shortening apps are useful for embedding long URLs in space-constrained messages like tweets This is inspired by [Google's shortener](https://goo.gl/)

-Uses `launchy` gem to pop open the original URL in a browser

 ## How to Use
 `bundle install`
 `rails runner bin/cli`